postmanlabs/labs-docs/_posts/01_postman/12_workspaces/2018-01-22-using_workspaces.md

 ### Joining Workspaces

 A user can join a workspace to work on collections, environments, monitors, mocks, and integrations.

-To join a Workspace:
+Let's see how.

 In the Postman app, click a Workspace in the header bar, which is "Neutrino level dectection" in this example.